lukeisuh/Shitty-Pepsi-Mod/README.md

 Just chuck this dog shit of a mod into your mods folder and BOOM. pepsi :)

 ## Features
-it fucking adds pepsi into minecraft, what did you think would happen?
+it fucking adds pepsi into minecraft, what did you think it did?

 p.s please do not "drink" the pepsi